Hary309/hry-core/README.md

 ## Motivation

 The idea was to create a simple tool (only for me) which provides simple API for rendering and inputs.
-In the process of developing it, I was feeling that I can do better so I started adding more and more features.
+In the process of developing it, I was feeling that I can do better so I keep adding more and more features.
 Now I am in a point where I'm almost satisfied with the API, and I'm ready to publish first alpha.

-Unfortunately, the documentation isn't there yet so you have to learn from example plugins.
+Unfortunately, the documentation isn't there yet so you have to learn from examples.
 Check out the [hry-sic](https://github.com/Hary309/hry-sic)

 ## Features